Autognorics/Gnomi/README.md

 -    SELFS = Systems of Engineered Life-Forms
 -    ELFS = engineered life-forms

 Fragments of the text here were extracted from the book Originemology.
-Some ideas presented here emerged in an early version of the manuscript on Creation by Laws.
-The general view discussed in this hub was developed during the experiments conducted in the Biotronics Project.
+Some ideas emerged in an early version of the manuscript on Creation by Laws.
+The general view discussed in this hub was covered during the various exploratory experiments conducted in the Biotronics Project.

 > "Life is Chemistry not Biology." ~ Joey Lawsin